lee2278/Pinterest-Clone/README.md

    - Users can create and edit their profile
 - Following
    - Users can follow other users and filter pins by their followed
-   - Perhaps have implement live chat
+   - Perhaps implement live chat between users

 ## Endpoints